Slate stone texture refers to the

-with respect to the size, shape and arrangement of its parts.
-Texture
+the stone, especially with respect to the size, shape and arrangement of its

-usually refers to the natural stone properties but of late, artificial
+parts.
+Texture usually refers to the natural stone properties but of late,

-techniques are used to bring about a variety to the range of slate
+artificial techniques are used to bring about a variety to the range of

-stone.
-The surfaces may be sawn, hammered, sand blasted, honed, polished
+slate stone.
+The surfaces may be sawn, hammered, sand blasted, honed,

 Heavy Textures

-Heavy Textures are mostly utilized for rustic design needs and for slip
+Heavy slate stone structures are mostly utilized for rustic design needs and for slip

 resistance and most of them benefit from treatment with repellents.
 The